You are a boy with no feet

 You will not bring shame to this compound

-Our neighbors would never witness our bleeding
+Our neighbours would never witness our bleeding

 God forbid your ruination drag us by our lotioned legs